Bellota22/Dashboard_powerBI/README.md

-# Human Resources and Data Visualization Project using POWERBI and CSV
+# Human Resources and Data Visualization Project using PowerBi

 ## Description